amsibert-fmms/mileage-tracker/architecture_notes.md

 4. History screen observes repository stream to refresh list view.
 5. Export actions delegate to `ExportService` to build CSV files.

+## Trip lifecycle automation
+- **Smart defaults:** the active vehicle and last-used trip classification pre-populate the start form to reduce taps.
+- **Deferred prompts:** optional metadata such as notes or odometer adjustments can surface after a trip completes so driving is never interrupted.
+- **Offline queueing:** when GPS or network calls fail, the controller stores pending location lookups and retries in the background until successful.
+- **Audit trail:** each trip keeps derived metrics (distance, average speed) plus raw coordinate snapshots so exports remain verifiable.

 ## Data Model
 - **Trip**
   - Represents a single recorded journey with a `startTime`, `endTime`, and geospatial coordinates captured as `GeoPoint` snapshots for both the beginning and end of the trip.